The impact of gas accretion and AGN feedback on the scatter of the mass-metallicity relation: Results

 In the low- to intermediate-mass regime (i.e. up to \mstar $\sim 10^{10.5}$\msun), there is broad consensus that the scatter in the MZR and its dependence on gas mass are due to fluctuations in accretion rates.
 Using the IllustrisTNG simulation suite, \citet{torrey19} find that galaxies alternate between being enrichment- and accretion-dominated: periods of increased accretion causing high gas mass and low metallicities are followed by periods of more active star formation that both increase metallicity and decrease gas contents.
 In this regard, the simulations fully support the simple principles of gas-centric analytic models, where galaxies naturally restore their equilibrium gas mass and metallicity after perturbations to their gas reservoirs \citep{dave12,lilly13,forbes14}.
 In the EAGLE simulations, \citet{vanloon21} also find that in this \mstar\ range most of the scatter of the MZR comes from systematic variations in gas accretion rates.
+It is however important to note that these results typically only hold for galaxies whose evolution is dominated by steady gas accretion and secular processes, and not for those held out of equilibrium for an extended period of time by processes such as major mergers and AGN feedback.